CineFiles25/TheRevolussionOfRenzoRenzi/README.md

 ## Overview

-*The “Revolussion” of Renzo Renzi* is a digital humanities project that explores the archival universe of **Renzo Renzi** (1919-2004), filmmaker, critic, researcher and co-founder of the **Cineteca di Bologna**.
+*The “Revolussion” of Renzo Renzi* is a digital humanities project that explores the archival universe of **Renzo Renzi** (1919-2004), an exemplary figure in Italy as a film critic, writer, cultural communicator, and organizer.
+We approached his figure, important yet often known only to "insiders" of the Bologna film world, through the mediation of Anna Fiaccarini, director of the Bologna Film Archive: in fact, Renzi was one of the founders of the Cinema Commission of the city of Bologna, which later gave rise to the Cineteca and its cultural archive.

 The project integrates: